maestroh/maestroh.github.io/_posts/2017-01-08-building-a-react-audio-player.md

 ```
 ## Timeline

 Now things get complicated.
 I've got to create a timeline with a handle.
 I want to drag the handle to a specific point in the audio.
 I also want to move the handle to any point in the timeline when I click on the timeline.
-I've got to create the UI fefore any functionality gets added.
+I've got to create the UI before any functionality gets added.

 That's probably the easiest part.
 I can just add a couple of `div` tags . . .